Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 <br>

 - If everything fits as it should, and the linear sensor slider has enough room to move the entire length of the rail, you can screw it in using the small 3mm M2 screw.
-You can also secure this screw with a little bit of thread locking fluid, if you have it. -short clip-
+You can also secure this screw with a little bit of thread locking fluid, if you have it.

 - Attach the battery to the clip-on and fit it into the box